JessmrvnC/product-ms/README.md

 ## Author

-Developed as part of a **CRUD application project** demonstrating database operations and Laravel framework fundamentals.
+Developed as part of a **CRUD application project** demonstrating database operations and Laravel framework fundamentals..